 On those occasions, it’s good to have some go-to’s for where you can eat well without spending a ton of money.
 That’s why we put together this guide of casual weeknight dinner spots, for when you don’t want to cook, splurge, or spend your night diving into a Wikipedia hole between bites of three-day-old leftovers.

 All restaurants featured on The Infatuation are selected by our editorial team.
-The Austin Casual Weeknight Dinner Guide is presented by the Premier Rewards Gold Card from American Express.
-Click here to learn more about the benefits you get from paying with a Premier Rewards Gold Card while dining out.
+The Austin Casual Weeknight Dinner Guide is presented by the American Express ® Gold Card.
+Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.

 Hopfields is where to go when you want to drink a few beers, eat some semi-French food, and forget about the back-to-back-to-back meetings you suffered through over lunch.
 It’s never too loud or packed here, and they have one of the best burgers in the city, which is topped with Camembert and cornichons, and will make you forget for an hour or two that it’s only Tuesday.